doctrine/dbal/UPGRADE.md

 # Upgrade to 5.0

+## BC BREAK: `AbstractConnectionMiddleware` marked as readonly

+The `AbstractConnectionMiddleware` class has been marked as read-only.
+As a result, classes extending it must be declared as read-only as well.

 ## BC BREAK: Either of the `host` and `connectstring` parameters must be specified for `oci8` and `pdo_oci` connections.

 Not specifying either of the `host` and `connectstring` parameters for `oci8` and `pdo_oci` connections is no longer